 True friends support in times of need

-Eventually, the two began to have disagreements over policy, with Ju favoring leniency and Wu’s advisers urging the opposite.
+Eventually, the two friends began to have disagreements over policy, with Ju favoring leniency and Wu’s advisers urging the opposite.
 Court politics eventually led to a direct conflict between Emperor Wu and Prince Ju.
 Ren An, who was an army commander, chose not to actively participate in the conflict.
 He was accused of being a sympathizer and sentenced to death.

 Sima Qian was shocked to hear this news, and because of his personal experience, he sympathized with Ren An.
 While other ministers confessed that they had nothing to do with Ren An, Sima Qian found the letter Ren An had written a few years before, read it, and thought to himself: “Shaoqing (Ren An), I didn’t want to reply to your letter.
 Yet, now that you are in great trouble, I would like to write a letter to give you some comfort.
 I have been in the same situation as you, and I know how much one needs the help of friends at this time!”